SRGSSR/srgappearance-apple/README.md

 ## About

+SRG Appearance is a lightweight library providing unified SRG SSR appearance to iOS applications:

+* Official SRG SSR fonts, automatically registered with your application, and with standard point sizes for common text styles.
+* Official SRG SSR colors.

 ## Compatibility

 The library is suitable for applications running on iOS 9 and above.
 The project is meant to be opened with the latest Xcode version (currently Xcode 8).